-As part of the SDK, a sample program is provided which demonstrates using the C binding to initialize XPCOM, get handles for VirtualBox and Session objects, make calls to list and start virtual machines, monitor events, and uninitialize resources when done.
-The program uses the VBoxGlue library to open the C binding layer during runtime.
+As part of the SDK, a sample program tstCAPIGlue.c is provided in the directory sdk/bindings/c/samples which demonstrates using the C binding to initialize the API, get handles for VirtualBox and Session objects, make calls to list and start virtual machines, monitor events, and uninitialize resources when done.
+The sample program is trying to illustrate all relevant concepts, so it is a great source of detail information.
+Among many other generally useful code sequences it contains a function which shows how to retrieve error details in C code if they are available from the API call.